-We next characterized the redundancy and synergy between auditory and frontal electrodes (Figure 4).
-To this end, we computed the co-I between auditory and frontal pairs of electrodes for the same time points between signals (i.e. not across time points) to emphasize the spatial dimension of the inter-areal interactions.
-Spatial co-I was computed between the auditory and frontal electrodes used for the temporal co-I (Figure 4) and averaged across monkeys separately for the ERP and BB signals.
-The results showed that only ERP signals convey spatial information about PE between areas (Synergistic peak ~50-70 ms after tone presentation).
+The finding that multiple recording sites encode information about PE raises the question of whether these regions are dynamically interacting and whether the information encoded in these interactions is carried by the ERP or BB signals.
+Thus, we characterized the redundancy and synergy between auditory and frontal electrodes.
+To this end, we computed the co-I between auditory and frontal pairs of electrodes for the same time points between signals (i.e. not across time points) to isolate the spatial dimension of the inter-areal interactions.
+Spatial co-I was computed between the auditory and frontal electrodes (Figure 6) and averaged across monkeys separately for each task and signal (i.e. ERP and BB signals).
+In the case of the Roving task (Figure 6A-B), the results showed that only ERP signals convey spatial information about PE between areas (synergistic peak \sim 50-70 ms after tone presentation).
+Regarding the Local and Global tasks, no clear peak of synergy was observed in the ERP or BB signals (Figure 6C-F).